 Farmers’ Markets

 Can’t make it to a farm this fall?
 Let the farm come to you at one of New York’s many farmers’ markets.
-Greenmarkets NYC manages the 50-plus markets throughout NYC including their flagship, Union Square Greenmarket (pictured), where you can get a taste of local farms in the middle of the big city.
+Greenmarkets NYC manages the 45-plus markets throughout NYC including their flagship, Union Square Greenmarket, where you can get a taste of local farms in the middle of the big city.
 The impressive Rochester Public Market, a staple since 1905, is open Tuesday, Thursday, and Saturday year-round with indoor and outdoor vendor booths and food stands.
 Jamestown Public Market ends in October and happens on Saturdays in downtown Jamestown, while Fredonia’s Summer Market runs until the end of October on Saturdays.
-The Millbrook Farmers Market happens on Saturdays until October 28, catering to all your shopping needs.
+The Millbrook Farmers Market happens on Saturdays until October 27, catering to all your shopping needs.

 Hiking